Adedeji88/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la is used to list the contents of current directory including hidden files in long format ls -nal displays directory's contents in long format, with user and group IDs displayed numerically, and hidden files (starting with .) mkdir /tmp/my_first_directory is used to create a directory named my_first_directory in /tmp directory
+ls -la is used to list the contents of current directory including hidden files in long format ls -nal displays directory's contents in long format, with user and group IDs displayed numerically, and hidden files (starting with .) mkdir /tmp/my_first_directory is used to create a directory named my_first_directory in /tmp directory mv tmp/betty /tmp/my_first_directory is used to move the file betty from /tmp to /tmp/my_first_directory